HBroHei/NSMRWii/README.md

    b. <code>python3 randomizer_basic.py</code> \
    (Make sure python 3 is installed)
  3. The folder "Stage_Shuffled" will appear.
 Replace the "Stage" folder in NSMBW with that generated folder.
+### Randomize enemies
+ Insert the Sprite ID in "Enemy Shuffle List.txt"
+ - IDs can be found in the Spreadsheet file "Enemy ID.xls", or in the Reggie Editor
+ - **New line for each Sprite ID entry**
+ - **Empty line will cause error.
+Remove empty lines in the file**

 ## Planned Features
 Note: Planned features may be changed or removed at anytime